dimdenGD/ultimate-express/README.md

 Since you don't create http server manually, you can't properly use http.on("upgrade") to handle WebSockets.
 To solve this, there's currently 2 options:

-- There's currently another library in works: [Ultimate WS](https://github.com/dimdenGD/ultimate-ws) that implements `ws` module.
-It's same concept as this library, but for WebSockets: fast drop-in replacement for `ws` module with support for uExpress upgrades.
+- There's a sister library that implements `ws` compatible API: [Ultimate WS](https://github.com/dimdenGD/ultimate-ws).
+It's same concept as this library, but for WebSockets: fast drop-in replacement for `ws` module with support for Ultimate Express upgrades.
+There's a guide for how to upgrade http requests in the documentation.
 - You can simply use `app.uwsApp` to access uWebSockets.js `App` instance and call its `ws()` method directly.

 ## Compatibility